LOTTERY SUNBEAMS RISE OVER

 Sunbeams is aiming to work with over 130 older people in the area with a range of complex physical and mental health needs who are rurally isolated.
 Through music, the project will help them to find new ways to cope with life-changing events, such as the transition into care, bereavement, or coping with their long-term illnesses.

 The community led initiative will start with the Silver Liners - 12 wheelchair users aged 50 to 97 - guided by two professional Sunbeams musicians who will build their musical repertoire and perform concerts with 120 less active older people in care homes and at the Civic Hall.
 Interactive music rehearsals and concerts will help older people deal with the strain of day-to-day life and give them back their quality of life.

 Audio clip: Pauline Grears, a Silver Liner talks about the difference Sunbeams already makes to her life and her hopes for the new project.
 Click here for audio file. http://soundcloud.com/biglotteryfund/sunbeams-music-trust-recieves

 Annie Mawson, who founded Sunbeams 20 years ago said: “I am absolutely delighted that our application to Silver Dreams has been successful.
-We are all so passionate about our delivery of Community Music Therapy throughout Cumbria, and to be able to pioneer our new Music for Dignity programme in my home town of Cleator Moor is so exciting.
+We are all so passionate about our delivery of Community Music Sessions throughout Cumbria, and to be able to pioneer our new Music For Dignity® programme in my home town of Cleator Moor is so exciting.
 The project places a specific emphasis on enabling older people to find new ways to cope.

 Despite health deterioration, this age group do not want to be a silent majority anymore, but want to have a voice – literally, and remain active where possible.